ibm-cloud-docs/EventStreams/messagehub037.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Using the administration API
+# Using the Administration REST API
 {: #admin_api}

 {{site.data.keyword.messagehub}} provides an Administration RESTful API that you can use to create, delete, and list topics.